Clinamenic/GFEL/content/resources/index.md

 Each section represents a different facet of the emerging Ethereum Localism movement, with pathways to explore based on your interests and needs.

+→ [Chat and Learn about Ethereum Localism with CosmoGPT](https://chatgpt.com/g/g-67bcda8bdffc8191bb45c9aa78064051-cosmo) -- A Cosmo-Local Knowledge Agent trained on Ethereum Localism gatherings, offering guidance related to cosmo-local coordination and regenerative systems.

 ## Ethereum
 Ethereum is more than a blockchain—it’s a substrate for shared imagination, coordination, and experimentation.
 This section offers foundational pieces on what Ethereum is, how it works, and why it might matter to communities seeking autonomy, cooperation, and regenerative alternatives to extractive systems.

 - [Learn About Ethereum](https://ethereum.org/en/learn/) – A beginner-friendly guide to understanding Ethereum and how it works.
 - [Introduction to Ethereum Localism](/introduction)
-- [Cosmo GPT](https://chatgpt.com/g/g-67bcda8bdffc8191bb45c9aa78064051-cosmo) – An AI steward trained on Ethereum Localism gatherings, offering guidance related to cosmo-local coordination and regenerative systems.

 ## Ethereum Localism Playbooks
 Ethereum Localism is not a doctrine—it’s a living design space.
 These playbooks offer practical entry points for organizing locally using Web3 tools and cosmo-local principles.
 From starting a Fun DAO to hosting a GFEL, you’ll find scaffolding to help translate shared values into situated action.